mcgill-robotics/compsys/README.md

 setup robot specific settings.

-If you would like to checkout to a specific branch of the robot repository, you can do so by adding `GIT_BRANCH=branch_name` before `./install` such as:
+If you would like to checkout to a specific branch of the robot repository, you can do so by adding `GIT_BRANCH=branch_name` before `./install` as follows:

 ```bash
 GIT_BRANCH=branch_name ./install
 ```

-**Note: This only works if the robot repository is not clone yet.
-If the robot repository exists when the script runs, the robot specific setup will not run, and you will need to `cd` to the robot repository, optionally checkout to a branch, and run `./setup.sh` to settup robot specific settings.**
+**Note: This only works if the robot repository is not cloned yet.
+If the robot repository exists when the script runs, the robot specific setup will not run, and you will need to `cd` to the robot repository, optionally checkout to a branch, and run `./setup.sh` to setup robot specific settings.**

 ## FAQs